 In some cases this could be customer facing, front-line employees, such as those that work at a local market.
 New Seasons Market, a stellar customer of IC, shared with me the challenges of engaging an unwired, mobile workforce that are on “the floor” day-to-day, without access to the intranet at their fingertips.

 More than 50% of the New Seasons Market workforce work on of the floor of the market as cashiers and in departments (e.g. deli, floral, etc.), they don’t have instant access to the intranet throughout the workday.
 So how does New Seasons Market engage these unwired, non-digital, mobile workers?
 Reed Coleman, Internal Communications Manager at New Seasons Market, and her team got creative.

 - First, enabling workers to access the intranet from break rooms through providing designated tablets with intranet access.

 - Second, engaging workers to own the intranet as their resource with an Intranet Naming Contest – now named “The Pantry”.

-- Forth, catering to the end user, the employee with “Promotion & Anniversary” Blogs that feature employees with notable achievements and tenure.
+- Forth, catering to the end user, celebrate personal milestones with a “Promotion & Anniversary” blogs that feature employees with notable achievements and tenure.

 Engaging your “Who” on your intranet looks different for every organization and likely there isn’t just one “Who”.
 Many times there are multiple “Who”s, from your Executive Team, all the way down to your front line employees.
 Remembering the “Who” your intranet services and how to make access to the intranet easier for them, whether it be through supplying dedicated intranet stations throughout your workplace or defaulting the intranet as the homepage for every internet browser.